brempavel/pw/readme.md

   as one of the few code examples/snippets on the page.

 - 13–14 Jul.
-Read through the papers, copy-paste the most important parts from that.
+Read through the articles, copy-paste the most important parts from that.
 I believe i’m at the stage where it’s worth to understand client-server interaction at least a little bit.

+- 15–16 Jul.
+Organise the notes and links to resources.

 ## TODO

 - connect the server with the ui:
   1. player:
-     - make player able to walk in straight lines.
-For a start it’s ok if the lines can be only parallel to X or Y axises;
      - make player animated when he walks;
-     - make it possible to go into any direction if not possible yet;
      - make player respect world boundaries;
      - make it possible to throw a simple hook;
      - refine hooking until it’s good enough;